amltriana/github-slideshow/_posts/0000-01-02-amltriana.md

 layout: slide

-# title: "Bienvenido a nuestro segundo diapositiva !!!"
+# "Bienvenido a nuestro segundo diapositiva !!!"
 Start lines with a `#` to create headings.

 ### This is a third-tier heading